-How To Grow Sweet Peas From Seed: A Complete Guide
+Grow Sweet Peas From Seed: A Complete Growing Guide (With Video)

 Growing sweet peas from seed is a great place to start if you’re looking for an easy and rewarding gardening project.
 These beautiful flowers come in a wide range of colors and have a sweet fragrance that will brighten up any garden.

 Sweet peas are easy to grow from seed and can be started indoors or directly in the garden.
-The best time to plant is during the cool weather of early spring.
-Rich soil and a sturdy trellis will result in tall plants that bloom profusely all season.
+The best time to plant is during the cool weather of early spring or fall for overwintering.
+Rich soil and a sturdy trellis will produce tall plants that bloom profusely all season.

 In this article, I’ll show you how to grow sweet peas from seed, including tips on direct sowing and starting your seeds indoors.